ossrs/srs-docs/src/pages/faq-oryx.md

 If you only need multi-platform streaming or virtual streaming without involving the push stream port, you can use it directly.

-If you need to push streams to two SRS Stack instances, you need to specify the ports, such as pushing streams to these two SRS Stacks:
+If you need to push streams to two Oryx instances, you need to specify the ports, such as pushing streams to these two Oryxs:

 * `rtmp://ip:1935/live/livestream`
 * `rtmp://ip:1936/live/livestream`